-BFI London Film Festival presents The Outlaws; book festival tickets here.
+BFI London Film Festival presents The Outlaws (De fredløse); book festival tickets here.

-I have no doubt many will find The Outlaws single character focus problematic, their need for a deeper joint narrative encompassing Mikael and Johannes overwhelming.
+Many will find The Outlaws single character focus problematic, their need for a deeper joint narrative encompassing Mikael and Johannes overwhelming.
 Equally, many may find the narrative structure challenging to follow as it bounces between time frames.
 But, this is very much the story and journey of Johannes.
-One rooted in his need for escape, acceptance and unconditional love.
-And here, The Outlaws excels, its story both joyous and tragic as one young man finds everything he needs in all the wrong places.
-Here, the film’s beautifully crafted cinematography and magical score encompass the dream-like freedom and danger of unconditional love.